-Financial Aid recipients should receive refunds during the fifth week of the semester.
-This allows the Enrollment Services Department time to verify the number of credit hours you are taking and to process all bookstore credits.
-If your file is completed after the fourth week of the semester, you can expect your refund to take approximately two to three additional weeks to process.
+Financial Aid recipients should receive disbursements during the fifth week of the semester.
+This allows the Enrollment Services Department time to verify the number of credit hours you are attending and to process all bookstore credits.
+If your file is completed after the fourth week of the semester, you can expect your disbursement to take approximately two to three additional weeks to process.
 Students enrolled in courses that begin later in the semester will not be paid until after those classes begin and attendance has been verified.

 Financial Aid eligibility will be determined by the number of credit hours a student is enrolled in as of the following dates: